ngs-docs/2018-cicese-metatranscriptomics/docs/annotation.md

 cd annotation
 ```

-We all ran megahit earlier to generate an assembly.
+We ran megahit earlier to generate an assembly.
 Let's link that assembly to this directory

 ```
 ln -s $PROJECT/assembly/tara135_SRF_megahit.fasta ./
 ```

 Make sure you run `ls` and see the assembly file.

 ## Just annotate it, Dammit!